Tejasvi Kothapalli

 Figure 4.
 Steerable pyramid decomposition.
 Left: The steerable pyramid filters used for decomposition.
 Right: The activations (filter responses) on the Einstein image for each of the filters.

-You can see from the figure above that there are different levels.
-The top level (first row of the left figure) responds to high frequency information.
-The second row responds to medium frequency information while the bottom row responds to low frequency information.
+You can see from the figure above that the decomposition separates the image by both scale and orientation.
+The top row responds to the highest frequencies, the middle row responds to medium frequencies, and the bottom row responds to lower frequencies.

 Comparison of filter outputs for original and noisy images showing noise primarily affects high frequency components